Analysis and Synthesis of Switched Optimization Algorithms: Optimization Algorithm Analysis

-The problem in \eqref{eq:alg_analysis} is a finite-dimensional convex program for fixed $\rho$ and filter order $\nu_{\max}$.
-Exponential performance of $\tilde{G}$ can be upper-bounded by performing bisection on $\rho$.
+The problem in \eqref{eq:antipassivity_switched} is a finite-dimensional convex program for fixed $\rho$ and filter order $\nu_{\max}$. \rw{For fixed $\rho$, using an interior point method to solve the LMI system in \eqref{eq:antipassivity_switched} via semidefinite programming within a numerical tolerance of $\epsilon$ involves $O(\abs{\es}^{1/2} c (n+\nu_{\max}) \log(\epsilon^{-1}))$ steps, with a per-step iteration complexity of $O(\abs{\es} c^6 (n+\nu_{\max})^6)$ \cite{ben2001lectures}.
+This worst-case complexity can be reduced by using solvers specialized for Kalman-Yakubovich-Popov-Lemma problems \cite{vandenberghe2005interior}.}

+Exponential convergence rates of $\Sigma$ can be upper-bounded by performing \rw{a} bisection on $\rho$.
 The accuracy of the bound can be increased by increasing $\nu_{\max},$ but there is no guarantee of convergence to the true rate bound.